elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## GRAPHIC TRANSFORMATIONS

 In case you haven't noticed, I'm pretty good with my hands.
 I can manipulate almost any graphic object in a wide variety of ways.
 For example, I can:

 MOVE something UP some amount.
 MOVE something DOWN some amount.
 MOVE something LEFT some amount.
 MOVE something RIGHT some amount.
 MOVE something GIVEN this amount AND that amount.
 MOVE something TO a spot.

 The last MOVE uses the left-top corner for alignment.
-I can also:
+O compilador também é capaz de:

 CENTER something ON a spot.
 CENTER something IN a box.

 And I can get fancy.
 I know how to:

 FLIP something.
 MIRROR something.
 ROTATE something.

 FLIP is vertical.
-MIRROR is horizontal.
+A MIRROR é horizontal.
 I can only ROTATE stuff clockwise in 90-degree increments, and I can't rotate text.
 But I'm working on it.

 Finally, I can:

 SCALE something GIVEN a ratio.
 SCALE something TO a percent.

 See the "Drawing" and "Masking" topics for other nifty stuff.

 ## IMPERATIVES

 An "imperative" is an unconditional statement within the body of a routine.
 Here are some sample imperatives taken from my noodle:

-Cluck.
-Subtract 1 from the count.
-Remove the last byte from the string.
+Clube.
+Subtraia 1 da conta.
+Remover o último byte da string.
 Put the text's font's height times 2 into the grid's x.

 Imperatives typically start with a verb and end with a period.
 But in between, almost anything goes.
-Literals.
-Terms.
-Expressions.
-Prepositional phrases.
+Literais.
+Termos.
+Expressões.
+Frases preposicionais.
 All mixed together, and all magically reduced by yours truly to a routine call.

 To code up an imperative, just type in what you're thinking.
 If there's a routine around that can handle it, I'll see that it does.
 If there isn't, I'll let you know what I need, so you can code it up and make me smarter.

 And don't forget the eleven imperatives hard-wired into my brain:

 SAY.
-Used to exit deciders.
+Usado para sair dos decimais.
 See "Deciders".

 LOOP, REPEAT, BREAK, and EXIT.
-Used to make loops.
+Usado para criar laços.
 See "Loops".

 CALL and POINT.
-Used to call the Kluge.
+Usado para chamar o Kluge.
 See "Kluge, The".

 EMPLOY, PUSH, and INTEL.
-Not different, special.
+Não diferente, especial.
 See "Special Imperatives".

 PRIVATIZE.
 Used only with "Parameters".

 Since imperatives are really just routine calls, you should check out the pages on "Routines", "Procedures", "Deciders", "Functions", and "Names", too.

 ## INPUT AND OUTPUT

 You can work directly with the mouse using statements like these:

 PUT the mouse's spot INTO a spot.
 IF the mouse's left button IS DOWN, ...
 IF the mouse's right button IS UP, ...

 But you probably won't, unless you're tracking the mouse while the user drags something around the screen.
 Most of the time, you'll simply respond to the various "click" events that are sent to your event handler.

 You can work directly with the keyboard using statements like:

 IF the escape key IS DOWN, ...
 IF the shift key IS UP, ...

 But again, you probably won't, because the kluge works better if you just respond to the "key down" events that are sent to your event handler.
 You can find all the "key" globals in my noodle by searching for "a key equal to".

 And you can work directly with the screen using "the screen canvas" and this one-of-a-kind global variable:

-The screen has a box, a pixel height and a pixel width.
+A tela tem uma caixa, uma altura de pixel e uma largura de pixel.

 But you shouldn't.
 Instead, you should draw on the memory canvas, then:

 REFRESH THE SCREEN.

 See the "Drawing" topic for more information.
 But do feel free to use "the screen's box" and all of its fields when initializing your stuff.

 ## INTERNET

 These are the types you'll be needing to get files from the internet:

 A URL is a string.
-A query string is a string.
+Uma cadeia de caracteres de consulta é uma string.

 A URL is a Universal Resource Locator, like "http://www.osmosian.com", which you can see is just a string that follows an obscure naming convention based on parsing technology that was state-of-the-art a mere 50 years ago.

 A "query string" is a string with some of the bytes converted to nonsense encodings consistent with internet standards.
 A space, for example, becomes a cross, and a comma becomes "%2C".

 You can convert a normal string to a query string like this: